- By: Sara Diaz

 - Provide an important factor to your clients saying, why you are different from the competitors.

-- If you’re closing the sales deal via email, then work out with the prospects ahead of time and build upon an existing relationship for a better conversion.
+- If you’re closing the sales deal via email, then work out with the prospects ahead of time and build upon an existing relationship for better conversion.

 The Ultimate Sales Tips – Closing deals with a call